Coyotes pick Shane Doan’s son Josh in 2nd round of NHL draft

 The morning after the Montreal Canadiens selected him late in the first round, Logan Mailloux apologized for sharing an explicit photo of a woman performing a sex act without her consent, a crime he was convicted for while playing in Sweden.

-"I am really sorry," he said on a video call with reporters.
+"I am really sorry," he said Saturday.
 "It’s the dumbest thing I’ve ever done, and I know that it impacted her life.
 And I just hope that she knows how remorseful I feel, and I do feel sorry about it."

 Mailloux had asked in a statement shared on social media for teams not to draft him.
 But there is no way for a player to remove himself from the draft, and Montreal picked him with the No. 31 selection Friday night.